melanie68/TinyML-STM32/README.md

 project/

-├── train_tmnist.py # Trains and saves the model in SavedModel format
+├── train_tmnist.py # Trains, quantizes, and saves the model in TFLite format

-├── quantize_tmnist.py # Converts the model to quantized TFLite

 ├── convert_to_c_array.py # Converts .tflite to C array (.cc file)